-The test field was sited at the yard of Hokushin transformer station, the Chubu Electric Power Co. and is about 10 kilometres distant from Mt.
-Minakemi in the west and about 11 kilometres from Mt.Kamuriki in the north.
+The test field was sited at the yard of Hokushin, transformer.station, the Chubu Electric Power Co? and is about 10 kilometres distant from Mt.
+Minakamillin the west and about 11 kilometres from Mt.Kamuriki in the north.

-The nextritems of observations during earthquakes were conducted in order to research the dynamic behaviours of pipe lines;
+is the child of the offer and the The next "items" of observations during earthquakes were conducted in . order- to research the dynamic behaviours of pipe lines; 8 21 3 3 M

-- (1) The amplitude distribution of acceleration and properties of seismic wave propagation in the direction of depth. - (2) The amplitude distribution of displacement and properties of wave propagation elong the surface of ground. - (3) The ground strain and properties of the principal strain and the principal angle near the surface.
+- meals with a set of a set of the - (1-) The amplitude distribution of acceleration and properties of seismic wave propagation in the direction of depth. - (2) The amplitude distribution of displacement and properties of wave 1.
+1. 1 1 1 1 E P 1 1 propagation elong the surface of ground. - The ground strain and properties of the principal strain and the principal angle near the surface.
+(3) - :(4) boThe dynamic "behaviour's and pipe"strain for three kinds of pipe i : Ilines and antistanoias local odd antistan in arrorg if it. .
+The the treast for fully and

-The followings were researched relating to the above observations;
+The followings were researched relating to the above observations; The sta office is all with

-- (1) Boring Soundings to -50.0 metres. - (2) Standard penetration test and Sweeden penetration test. - (3) Elastic wave soundings and vibrator tests on properties of ground for surface waves. - (4) Micro-tremour measurements - (5) Vibrator tests for pipe lines - (6) Measurements on dynamic spring constant at the test ground.
+- (3) Elastic wave soundings and wibrator tests on properties of ground for surface waves and jon bis and said is the the and so 21 " " 4 .4" " - (4) Micro-tremour measurements - (5) AVibratoritests for pipe lines and said in 1173.
+A. A. [-] 1 (6) Measurements on dynamic spring, constant at, the desterround.

-The three proto-type models of pipe typed electric transmission lines for ultra high voltage (60 kV - 275 kV) were tested, and their dimensions were presented in Table 3.1.
-The moving coil type seismographs were used without amplifier considering its stability in long test term.
-For the research on propagative properties of seismic wave in the direction of depth, a part of the seismographs placed in the ground, one set siting in -3.0 metres, -10.0 metres and -30.0 metres from the surface and other set in -5.0 metres and -10.7 metres at 50 metres distance from each other.
-Other seismographs distributed on the pipe lines and in the ground parallel with pipe lines in order to compare the difference of dynamic behaviours between pipe lines and ground.
+The three proto-type models of pipe typed clectric transmission lines for ultramhighgvoltage (60 KV122275 kV) were tested, and their dimensions wore presented in Table 3:41: The moving coil type seismographs with used without amplifier considering its stability in long test term.
+For the research on propagative sproperties of seismic wave in the direction of depth, as part of the seismographs placed in the ground, one set siting in -3.0 metres, -10.0 metres and -30.0 metres from the surface and other set in -5.0 metres and -10.7 metres at 50 metres distance from each other.
+Other seismographs distributed on the pipe lines and in the ground parallel with pipe lines in order to compare the difference of dynamic behaviours between pipe lines and ground. - AL TOTAL TA - concernence - Fr yeld with the

-The ground strain during earthquakes was observed by earth strainmeters which were newly designed by the authors used to the same principle of the sciencegraph.
-The 45 and 90 degrees rosette composed by three earth strainmeters was placed 0.4 metres under the ground for calculating the principal strain of ground. n the Matsushiro Earthquakes, comparably large earthquakes appeared in a brief period of time.
+1122 6 3 The ground strain during earthquakes was observed by earth strainmeters which were newly designed by the authors used to the same principle of the seishograph.
+The 45 and 90 degrees rosette composed by three earth strainmeters was placed 0.4 metres under the ground for calculating that principal strain of ground.

+In the Matsushiro Earthquakes, comparably large earthquakes appeared in a brief period of time.
 That was able to measure pipe line stress by usual method.
 The electric wire strainmeters and Carlson's strainmeters were used in the experiments.
 Usual number of measurements was counted up more than 120 points.